 In unionized workplaces, the National Labor Relations Board (NLRB) has decided employers need not bargain with labor unions before drug testing job applicants because there is no economic relationship between the employer and an applicant.

-Trends: The use of medical marijuana has been legalized in 19 states plus the District of Columbia.
-Even in these states, however, such usage is not a justification for a failed drug test.
+Trends: The use of medical marijuana has been legalized in 23 states plus the District of Columbia.
+Even in these states, however, such usage generally is not a justification for a failed drug test.
 And, employees are still prohibited from using marijuana for medicinal purposes in the workplace.

 Author: David B. Weisenfeld, JD, Legal Editor